andrewmontes87/andrewmontes-dot-com/_posts/2017-04-23-your-hard-earned-dollars-invested-in-climate-killing-coal-power.md

 Coal is among the largest source of global warming pollution in the world.
 Obtaining it destroys mountains, burning it releases hazardous emissions, and disposing of it results in hazardous toxic waste.

 By continuing to operate coal-fired power plants, these companies are emitting massive amounts of CO2 and fueling climate change — and given coal’s volatility and unsustainable business model, that makes them an increasingly risky investment.

+---

+#### Want to see the carbon risk and fossil fuel exposure embedded in your portfolio?

+Head over to Fossil Free Funds where you can see if your savings are invested in dirty energy sources, and find investment options that support a cleaner, greener future.
+Learn more at [https://fossilfreefunds.org](https://fossilfreefunds.org).

+#### Methodology

+We source fund holdings and company industry data from Morningstar.
+The universe of funds we examined was restricted to equity and balanced portfolios with at least 40% of assets in direct stock holdings, offered as open-end mutual funds or ETFs, and domiciled in the U.S., numbering over 5,000 at time of publication.
+The data represents the fund holdings delivered by Morningstar in April 2017, with over 90% of portfolios dated 2016–12–31 or later.
+Learn more at [https://fossilfreefunds.org/how-it-works/](https://fossilfreefunds.org/how-it-works/).

+#### Macroclimate®

+Macroclimate® is a new kind of investment company: one that uses financial science, expert opinions of climate scientists, and state-of-the-art automation technology to help the general public invest better — in an environmentally-responsible way.
+For more information visit [macroclimate.com](http://macroclimate.com).

+#### Disclaimer

+Copyright © 2017 As You Sow.
+All rights reserved.
+As You Sow does not provide investment, financial planning, legal or tax advice.
+Read our full disclaimer at [https://fossilfreefunds.org/disclaimer/](https://fossilfreefunds.org/disclaimer/).

 [fff]: https://fossilfreefunds.org/